Mohamed-Afzal/Internet_Programming_Lab/springbootapplication_security_cache/README.md

 3. [Admin Page](http://localhost:8080/myapp/admin/)
 4. [Admin Coupon Page](http://localhost:8080/myapp/admin/viewCoupon)

+While calling the API endpoint it will return to the spring boot internal login page.
+On that page use the below user credentials to log in and access the API.

 ## Users Credentials:
 1. User Name: user, Password: pass
 2. Admin Name: admin, Password: pass

+## Logout:
+To logout use the [url](http://localhost:8080/myapp/logout)

 ## Security:
 1. Admin:  Admin can access all the endpoints.